Lying on Rental Applications: How to Detect False Information

 Here’s what most landlords ask for:

-The average rent in the U.S. is just over $2,000 per month, an expensive bill for a property owner to cover.
-Finding a good tenant and keeping them in the property is paramount.
+Low-quality tenants lead to more vacancies and evictions.
+With the average rent in the U.S. is just over $2,000 per month, this is an expensive bill for a property owner to cover if a tenant doesn’t pay or vacates the property early.
+Finding a good tenant and keeping them in the property is essential to your success as a landlord.

-Many landlords will use most, if not all, of that information provided to choose a renter.
-Also, if a landlord detects any lies on the application, that will be an automatic rejection in most cases.
+Many landlords will use most, if not all, of that information provided to screen tenants and choose the best applicant.
+If a landlord detects any lies on the application, that will be an automatic rejection in most cases.

 How to Verify Personal Information

-The first step to tenant screening is to verify that the applicant is the right person.
-It’s possible that an unqualified tenant may try to pass off as someone else in order to be chosen for the lease.
+The first step in tenant screening is to verify that the applicant is the right person.
+An unqualified tenant may try to pass off as someone else to be chosen for the lease.

 Here are a few ways to verify their personal information: